 Benefits

-Overall, respondents agree that there are a wide range of benefits that parks and recreation facilities provide.
-Some of the benefits that respondents agreed on include physical health and fitness, mental health and stress reduction, quality of life, and preservation of open space and the environment.
+Overall, respondents agree that there is a wide range of benefits that parks and recreation facilities provide.
+There was widespread agreement that parks provide benefits to physical health and fitness, mental health and stress reduction, quality of life, and preservation of open space and the environment.

 Most respondents agree that parks, trails, recreation facilities, and programs provide a wide range of benefits.